nguyenminhhung17/nguyenminhhung17/README.md

 <h1 align="center">Hi, I'm Leaf</h1>

 <p align="center">
-  I'm a full-stack learner who enjoys building projects and exploring new technologies.
+  Full-stack developer with a passion for building scalable applications and exploring modern technologies.
-  Always curious and improving every day.
+  Driven by curiosity and continuous growth.
 </p>

 ---
 ## 💫 About Me
-- 🖥️ Software Development Student
+- 🖥️ Full-stack development
-- ☕ Java Enjoyer
+- ☕ Strong focus on Java & backend systems
-- 🌱 Always curious about new tech & creativity
+- 🌱 Constantly exploring new tools and creative solutions
 ---

 ## 💻 Tech Stack